rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - `description` will reflect the updated description.
 - 401: The authentication token was not provided or was invalid
   - `description` will be undefined.
-- 403: The user is not a contributor on the project
+- 403: The user is not a contributor on the project or does not have the editor role.
   - `description` will be undefined.
 - 404: The requested project could not be found
   - `description` will be undefined.
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - `description` will be undefined.